 Host a film screening or movie marathon at a local park or auditorium and sell tickets and snacks for suggested donations.
 Another twist to this familiar fundraising event is to ask friends and family to each host their own mini-film screenings on behalf of your cause and invite their networks.
 They can then speak about your mission afterward and take note of those who want to learn more.

 16. Fashion Show

-To launch this fundraising event idea, partner with a local venue and sell event tickets.
+To launch this idea to raise money for your mission, partner with a local venue and sell event tickets.
 Ask participants to create their own sartorial masterpieces, or reach out to local clothing shops and boutiques for donated outfits.
 You can also ask makeup artists to donate their services and recruit community members to volunteer as models.